klaidliadon/umbrella-content/en/information/passwords/advanced/s_recording-passwords-securely.md

 ---
 # Use a password manager

-You know how to [create a strong password] (umbrella://lesson/passwords/0).
+You know how to [create a strong password](umbrella://lesson/passwords/0).
 But creating a different password for every account and changing it every few months makes it difficult to remember them all.

 Fortunately, there are tools to help.